arianacabral/b-dayCard/README.md

 :octocat: Octocat is an image from the [Octodex GitHub](https://octodex.github.com/) gallery

+:tada: Confetti animation was done using only CSS

 ## Installation Steps 🛠️

 You don't need to do anything to see and use this template.